Create memories making your own ornaments with over 40 easy to make Christmas Ball Ornament Ideas! Free printable, easy to find supplies.

 40+ Christmas Ball Ornament Ideas For You to Try This Year!

-Making ornaments using clear glass or plastic ball ornaments is so easy you can even do it with the kids.
+Making ornaments using clear glass or plastic ball ornaments (paid link) is so easy you can even do it with the kids.
 Here are more than forty ideas for making your own Christmas ball ornaments.

 Simply remove the top, fill each ornament with the items listed below, replace the top, hang and enjoy!